OCCIRF/OpenCloudComputingIncidentResponseFramework/preparation/organisational.md

-# Organisational Incident Preparation
+# Organizational Incident Preparation
 The preparation is an integral part of the incident response process.
 Here you need to plan and prepare your strategy and your tools.
-In this chapter the focus is on the organisational preparation.
+In this chapter the focus is on the organizational preparation.

 1. [Asset management](#asset-management)
 1. [Roles and responsibilities](#roles-and-responsibilities)